c3d/xl/doc/HANDBOOK_2-evaluation.md

 ## Deferred evaluation

-In the cases where immediate evaluation is not required, an argument will be bound to a formal parameter as is, without evaluation.
+In the cases where immediate evaluation is not required, an argument will be bound to a formal parameter in such a way that an evaluation of the formal argument in the body of the declaration will evaluate the original expression in the original context.
 This is called _deferred evaluation_.
-In that case, the argument will be evaluated every time this is required to evaluate the formal argument.
+The original expression will be evaluated every time the parameter is evaluated.

-Consider the canonical definition of `while` loops:
+To understand these rules, consider the canonical definition of `while` loops:

 ```xl
 while Condition loop Body is